Knerten0815/masters-thesis/content/methodology.typ

 === ChemSpaceExplorer Benchmark <cse_benchmark>
 The ChemSpaceExplorer benchmark evaluates how well the CS metric correlates with established similarity measures.
 It uses the ChemSpaceExplorer's analogue search results to assess whether SSM-derived metrics provide meaningful insights into the retrieved analogue groups.
-Using a dataset of #CITE[1000 test spectra] with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for every query spectrum, where $n$ varies from 2 to 10 analogues.
+Using a dataset of 1000 sample spectra with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for every query spectrum, where $n$ varies from 2 to 10 analogues.
 For each group of analogues, SGS, MQW, CS,  _query similarity_ and _group similarity_ is calculated like in the SSM benchmark.
 The metrics are compared against established similarity metrics including:
 - ISF scores from the ChemSpaceExplorer (@isf)